thomas-lamiaux/rocq-prover.org/data/pages/governance.md

 ### D. Guiding Principles

-The Rocq governance, inclusive of rocq-prover.org and the Rocq Platform, is guided by key principles such as openness, community focus, and compatibility.
+The Rocq governance, inclusive of the Rocq Prover, the Rocq Platform and rocq-prover.org, is guided by key principles such as openness, community focus, and compatibility.
 Each project that falls under the Rocq governance should align with these principles, fostering a community that is open, collaborative, and dedicated to the continued development and advancement of the Rocq Prover and its